Legally Blonde (musical): West End (2010–2012)

 In October 2009, Sheridan Smith, with other cast members, recorded a pop video to the song "So Much Better".
 The West End cast of Legally Blonde performed a medley from the show at the BBC Television Centre on November 19, 2009, during the Children in Need telethon.Legally Blonde was the first West End show to offer a ticket lottery.
 The trend is popular on Broadway but had never been used for a West End production.
 The show had taken £2 million in advance sales before it officially opened.
 It extended its booking period from the earlier date of October 2011 until March 31, 2012.

 Susan McFadden replaced Sheridan Smith as Elle on January 10, 2011.
 McFadden was later replaced by Carley Stenson on July 11, 2011.
 Other notable replacements included Richard Fleeshman and Ben Freeman as Warner, Denise van Outen and Natalie Casey as Paulette, Lee Mead and Stephen Ashfield as Emmett, Carley Stenson as Margot, and Siobhan Dillon as Vivienne.

 The West End show won three Laurence Olivier Awards on March 13, 2011: Best New Musical, Best Actress in a Musical (Sheridan Smith), and Best Performance in a Supporting Role in a Musical (Jill Halfpenny).

 The show closed in London on April 7, 2012, after 974 performances, significantly more than it played on Broadway.

-First national UK tour
+First UK tour (2011–2012)

 The first UK tour began on July 8, 2011, at the Liverpool Empire Theatre.
 The cast included Faye Brooks as Elle, Dave Willetts as Professor Callahan, and Iwan Lewis as Emmett.
 Liz McClarnon initially played Paulette, followed by Claire Sweeney.

 Following Willets, Professor Callahan was played by Matthew Kelly, and later Les Dennis, alongside Niki Evans as Paulette.
 Amy Lennox covered as Elle for the Aberdeen run of the tour, with Stephen Ashfield briefly reprising his role as Emmett just weeks after leaving the show in London.
 On July 17, 2012, Jennifer Ellison replaced Niki Evans as Paulette, and Gareth Gates replaced Ray Quinn as Warner.

 The final show of the UK tour was performed at the New Wimbledon Theatre on October 6, 2012.

-Australian production 2012

-The Australian production began previews in September 2012 at the Lyric Theatre, Sydney, before opening on October 4, 2012.

-Lucy Durack played Elle Woods with Rob Mills as Warner, David Harris as Emmett, Erika Heynatz as Brooke Wyndham, and Helen Dallimore as Paulette, with Cameron Daddo returning to the Australian stage for the first time in 20 years to play Professor Callahan.

-The production concluded its run at Melbourne's Princess Theatre on July 14, 2013.
-The show won five Helpmann Awards, including Best Musical.